djillaliboukerche/Structured-Data-Project/section-3-structured-data-projects/README.md

-My project with other contributors.
+This project is done with other contributors as well.